-The U.S. Department of Education has approved 51 schools from across the country to participate in a financial aid experiment focusing on reducing student loan debt, according to the Federal Student Aid Office.
+The U.S. Department of Education has approved 51 schools from across the country to participate in a financial aid experiment focusing on reducing student loan debt, according to the Student Loan Report.

 The goal of the study is to keep students aware of their escalating debt as they’re working towards their degrees.
 “You’d be surprised how many don’t realize how it’s mounted,” said Jill Price, director of financial aid at Nicolet College in Wisconsin, one of the schools participating in the experiment.
 “They ask, ‘How much do I have out there?
 How much am I going to repay?'”